Our inclusion strategy

 Our four priorities

 We have made progress, but we know we still have more to do.
-Our four priorities are focused on actions that improve representation of under-represented groups and build an inclusive culture across the organisation:
+Our four priorities are focused on building an inclusive culture across the organisation:

 Our actions:

-- More than 10,000 hiring managers globally completed the mandatory inclusive hiring training in 2023, which is aimed at enabling fair and inclusive decisions that are in line with our hiring principles
+• More than 14,000 hiring managers globally completed the mandatory inclusive hiring training in 2024, which is aimed at enabling fair and inclusive decisions that are in line with our hiring principles.

-- We have developed partnerships including the #Merky Foundation and the 10,000 Black Interns initiative that have resulted in a 28% increase in black heritage hires in the UK since 2022
+• We have developed partnerships including the #Merky Foundation and the 10,000 Black Interns initiative that have resulted in a 43% increase in Black heritage hires in the UK since 2022.

-- We target a wide student population to improve the diverse representation of our global graduate intake.
-In 2023, 43% of new graduates were women and 9% were of Black heritage
+• We target a wide student population to improve the representation of our global graduate intake.
+In 2024, 45% of new graduates were women and 9% were of Black heritage.

-- We have adapted our global graduate and intern selection process to meet the needs of neurodiverse candidates and received a 91% ‘fully fit for purpose’ rating in the most recent neurodiversity audit
+• We received a 91% ‘fully fit for purpose’ rating in the most recent neurodiversity audit and increased support to candidates through the Disability Confident scheme.

 Note: The ethnicity representation data is based on employees who have shared their ethnicities, in markets where it is legally permissible and culturally acceptable to collect this information.

-We’re focused on ensuring all colleagues have access to opportunities to achieve their potential, and we benefit from their diverse experiences and perspectives.
+We’re focused on ensuring all colleagues have access to development opportunities to achieve their potential, allowing us to benefit from their diverse experiences and perspectives.

 Our actions:

-- We partner with specialist firms to help provide sponsorship and mentoring for Black heritage colleagues.
-29% of participants in the Solaris programme for Black heritage women in the UK have been promoted over the last two years
+• We partner with specialist firms to help tailor our standard development programmes.
+For example, 41 participants in the Solaris programme for Black heritage women in the UK have completed the programme to-date, with 20% of participants being promoted.

 Note: The ethnicity representation data is based on employees who have shared their ethnicities, in markets where it is legally permissible and culturally acceptable to collect this information.